y2k04/timetable/README.md

-Shows your timetable!

-No more you have to set your timetable as your desktop wallpaper.
-You can now set your background as your favourite picture as well as have your timetable on your desktop!
+Have your Timetable as a window on your computer instead of your desktop wallpaper!

 [Download Timetable!](https://y2k04.github.io/timetable/Timetable.zip)